Warren Woods State Park: Activities and amenities

 The park has few facilities and is administered by nearby Warren Dunes State Park.
 Most visitors come to walk the 3.5 miles of hiking trails, which run from the northern boundary on Warren Woods Road to a parking area accessed from the southern boundary on Elm Valley Road.
 In the middle of the park the trail crosses the Galien River on a pedestrian bridge, where there is an interpretive station.
-The park contains the 42 acre Warren Woods Ecological Field Station owned and operated by the University of Chicago.
+The park is adjacent to the 42 acre Warren Woods Ecological Field Station, which is owned and operated by the University of Chicago.
 Birders cite the park as a particularly good place to spot pileated woodpeckers.
 Other visitors come to picnic.
 The park is the subject of ecological studies because, in combination with the ecosystems preserved in nearby Warren Dunes State Park, it completes a progression of ecological seres.